Planning an Event

 F. Inclusion Policy

 Membership in any LSSO must be open to all law students.
-Please also keep in mind that membership in all LSSOs that are also RSOs must be open to all University students.
+LSSOs are not required to maintain lists of members in good standing but may choose to do so.
+An LSSO may require the payment of nominal dues or impose a modest participation requirement as a condition of membership, but no other restrictions are permitted.
+Any condition of membership must be administered fairly and reasonably.
+(Please also keep in mind that membership in all LSSOs that are also RSOs must be open to all University students.)

 Eligibility for LSSO leadership must also be open to all law students and cannot be limited in any manner.
 Student organizations are strongly encouraged to hold in-person elections.
 Student organizations who do not wish to hold in-person elections should seek permission from LSA prior to holding an election.